 Are there special rules if I’m in the military?

-If you are in the armed forces, you may qualify for an automatic extension if you served in a combat zone or were stationed abroad during tax filing season.
-If you qualify, an extension typically means you get an additional 180 days to file and pay any federal income taxes owed.
+For those in the armed forces, an automatic extension is given to you if you served in a combat zone or were stationed abroad during tax filing season.
+If you qualify for that extension, it typically means you get an additional 180 days to file and pay any federal income taxes owed.

 If you are hospitalized for injuries from service in the combat zone or other service, you have 180 days from the time you are released from continuous qualified hospitalization to file.